Jeremy McGrath’s Offroad Review

 Jeremy McGrath’s Offroad 7.5

-Based on the seven-time Supercross champion Jeremy McGrath’s new passion and adrenaline high of offroad racing, Offroad sees McGrath compete for the championship within the Lucas Oil Off Road Racing Series.
-Take to the tracks online with up to 8 players with fully licensed rally cars, buggies and trophy trucks at your disposal or go head to head against the champion himself in a career mode spanning over 20 races.
-Career mode can be completed in two hours on the normal difficulty, but will give you more trouble on the higher difficulties.
+Based on the seven-time Supercross champion Jeremy McGrath's new passion and adrenaline high of offroad racing, Offroad sees McGrath compete for the championship within the Lucas Oil Off Road Racing Series.
+Take to the tracks online with up to 8 players with fully licensed rally cars, buggies, and trophy trucks at your disposal, or go head-to-head against the champion himself in a career mode spanning over 20 races.
+Career mode can be completed in two hours on the normal difficulty but will give you more trouble on the higher difficulties.

 Any XP earned during races can be used to upgrade the stats of each of the vehicles, which helps in some of the later races and harder difficulties.
-However, someone needs to explain why the upgrades do not carry over if you simply change the “skin” on the same vehicle.
-While giving you more things to upgrade and more of a reason to keep racing, I found myself sticking to one version of each type simply because that’s where I spent my points.
-The upgrades transition over to the online multiplayer, allowing you take your supped up race trucks and pit them up against anyone in the world.
+However, someone needs to explain why the upgrades do not carry over if you simply change the "skin" on the same vehicle.
+While giving you more things to upgrade and more of a reason to keep racing, I found myself sticking to one version of each type simply because that's where I spent my points.
+The upgrades transition over to the online multiplayer, allowing you to take your supped-up race trucks and pit them against anyone in the world.

-Dynamic obstacles pose a problem for racers, but the disappointing implementation makes it more of an annoyance than a “cool” factor.
+Dynamic obstacles pose a problem for racers, but the disappointing implementation makes it more of an annoyance than a "cool" factor.
 It may have been a late addition in the development cycle, but seeing over-sized, hard as stone snowballs and bales of hay bounce across the track leaves much to be desired.
-If developers want to add dynamic elements to a racing game they to take pages both Split Second for environmental track hazards and Ridge Racer for destructible environments.
+If developers want to add dynamic elements to a racing game, they need to take pages from both Split Second for environmental track hazards and Ridge Racer for destructible environments.

 Simply Put